michael2012z/BitBible/markdown/KJV/files/Eccl.md

 9. Be not hasty in thy spirit to be angry: for anger resteth in the bosom of fools.

-10. Say not thou, What is the cause that the former days were better than these? for thou dost not enquire wisely concerning this.wisely: Heb. out of wisdom
+10. Say not thou, What is the cause that the former days were better than these? for thou dost not enquire wisely concerning this.

-11. Wisdom is good with an inheritance: and by it there is profit to them that see the sun.good…: or, as good as an inheritance, yea, better too
+11. Wisdom is good with an inheritance: and by it there is profit to them that see the sun.

-12. For wisdom is a defence, and money is a defence: but the excellency of knowledge is, that wisdom giveth life to them that have it.defence: Heb. shadow
+12. For wisdom is a defence, and money is a defence: but the excellency of knowledge is, that wisdom giveth life to them that have it.

 13. Consider the work of God: for who can make that straight, which he hath made crooked?

-14. In the day of prosperity be joyful, but in the day of adversity consider: God also hath set the one over against the other, to the end that man should find nothing after him.set: Heb. made
+14. In the day of prosperity be joyful, but in the day of adversity consider: God also hath set the one over against the other, to the end that man should find nothing after him.

 15. All things have I seen in the days of my vanity: there is a just man that perisheth in his righteousness, and there is a wicked man that prolongeth his life in his wickedness.

-16. Be not righteous over much; neither make thyself over wise: why shouldest thou destroy thyself?destroy…: Heb. be desolate?
+16. Be not righteous over much; neither make thyself over wise: why shouldest thou destroy thyself?

-17. Be not over much wicked, neither be thou foolish: why shouldest thou die before thy time?before…: Heb. not in thy time?
+17. Be not over much wicked, neither be thou foolish: why shouldest thou die before thy time?

 18. It is good that thou shouldest take hold of this; yea, also from this withdraw not thine hand: for he that feareth God shall come forth of them all.